-Equity funding is utilised by hiring Student Support Learning Officers, to support students K-6 in Literacy and Numeracy.
+Equity funding is utilised by hiring Student Support Learning Officers, to support students K-6 in literacy, Numeracy and social skills.
 Each student that is achieving below expected outcomes is provided with individual or small group support in specific areas of need.
 Through this students are able to increase their understanding.